 Is Copenhagen a Walkable City?

-That’s a firm YES.
+That’s a firm yes.
 Not only is Copenhagen flat, a large portion of Copenhagen attractions are within walking distance of each other.
 Even walking between different districts is doable.
 City sidewalks and pedestrian streets are extensive in Copenhagen.

 Of course, you can do like the Danes and rent a bike to save time getting around.
 Copenhagen streets are perfect for biking.
 Another option for quick transport is to rent an electric scooter.
 Have some fun!